-Certain types of sourdough bread provide a different story.
+According to Monash University's Low FODMAP Diet App, white wheat sourdough bread created using the traditional process is considered tolerable for most individuals with IBS in servings of up to 2 slices, or 109 grams.
 Briefly put, while still containing wheat and thereby fructans (and, of course, gluten), the traditional process used to create sourdough bread breaks down the FODMAP fructans found in wheat, allowing some people (not everyone) with IBS to better tolerate sourdough bread.

-According to Monash Univerisity’s Low FODMAP Diet App, white wheat sourdough bread created using the traditional process is considered tolerable for most individuals with IBS in servings of up to 2 slices, or 109 grams.
-To test my tummy, I tried a few pieces of white wheat sourdough upfront and did okay, which is what led me to feature sourdough in this stuffing recipe, but everyone is different.
+To test my tummy, I tried a few pieces of white wheat sourdough upfront and did okay, which is what led me to feature sourdough in this low fodmap stuffing recipe, but everyone is different.
 If you have concerns about how your body might react to sourdough bread, talk to your doctor or dietitian before making this recipe.

 Low FODMAP Bread Resources

-This sourdough stuffing recipe is not written to be stuffed into a turkey; rather, it is intended to be cooked outside of a turkey in a baking dish.
-Technically it should be named “Sourdough Dressing” but as most people call dressing "Stuffing," I have used the term "Stuffing."
+This low fodmap stuffing recipe is not written to be stuffed into a turkey; rather, it is intended to be cooked outside of a turkey in a baking dish.
+Technically it should be named "Low FODMAP Sourdough Dressing," but as most people call dressing "Stuffing," I have used the term "Stuffing."

-According to a variety of different reputable health sources, the safest and most optimal way to cook Thanksgiving or Christmas stuffing is outside the bird in a baking dish.
+According to a variety of different reputable health sources, the safest and most optimal way to cook Thanksgiving or Christmas stuffing is outside the turkey in a baking dish.
 If you need that sense of it having been cooked inside the bird, I suggest serving it with turkey drippings or gravy drizzled on top.

 To start, I preheat my oven to 350°F and grease a 2-quart baking dish with ghee.
-While the oven is preheating, I chop up my white wheat sourdough bread into 1″ pieces.
+While the oven is preheating, I chop up my white wheat sourdough bread into 1-inch pieces.
 Than, I spread it evenly (more or less) on a large baking sheet.
 Once the oven is preheated, I put my baking sheet on the center oven rack and toast the bread for 20 minutes, flipping as best I can about halfway through using a large spatula.
 Once the bread is toasted, I remove the baking pan from the oven - leaving the oven on - and add it to an extra large mixing bowl.